Bryce J. Stevens: Writings and Art

-In 2001 Stevens compiled an encyclopedic reference book on Australian dark fantasy and horror writers and artists, which was released on CD-ROM only.
+In 2001 Stevens compiled The Fear Codex, an encyclopedic reference book on Australian dark fantasy and horror writers and artists, which was released by Jacobyte Books on CD-ROM only.
 In a lengthy review of this work, Rick Kennett concluded: "In later days The Fear Codex will be the work from where research into Australian horror and dark fantasy will start."

 Stevens lived again in Sydney from 2004 to 2008.
 His artwork of that period includes work for the metal band Inslain (see Sadistik Exekution).

 Recent career

 He relocated to Johns River City of Greater Taree NSW in 2009 where he works as an on-call handler of venomous reptiles.
 He continues to draw and paint, and holds regular exhibitions of his work in different cities in Australia.
 He has controversially used his own blood in some of his paintings which he refers to as "blood works".
-His novel in progress is The Malign Comedy.
+A novel in progress as The Malign Comedy became the novella "The Absurd Quest of Thomas Wu" in Bedding the Lamia: Tropical Horrors.

+In recent years, Stevens has co-edited a number of horror anthologies published by IFWG Publishing in collaboration with Steven Proposch and Christopher Sequeira.
+Recent stories have also appeared in a number of Australian horror anthologies.